-Each student's IEP shall describe the specific special education and related services that will be provided to or on behalf of the student, based on peer-reviewed research to the extent practicable.
+Each student's IEP shall describe the specific special education and related services, based on peer reviewed research to the extent practicable, which that will be provided to or on behalf of the student, based on peer-reviewed research to the extent practicable.
 Special education includes specially designed instruction to meet the unique needs of the student.